top of page

 • commercial fiction

-• slice-of-life à la One Tree Hill, the OG Gossip Girl, The Sandlot, Real Women Have Curves
+• slice-of-life a la One Tree Hill, OG Gossip Girl, The Sandlot, Real Women Have Curves, What We Do in the Shadows

 • sci-fi

-• erotic novels, especially featuring BIPOC and/or LGBTQIA characters in kink spaces
+• adult erotic fiction, especially featuring BIPOC and/or LGBTQIA characters in kink spaces

-• set during college and non-college post-high school stories
+• set during college and non-college bound post-high school

 • cults